PicanhaLabs/blog/_posts/backbone-and-rest-api-part2-server.md

 Very simple, isn't it?

-Ok, now you want to receive e get parameter.
+Ok, now you want to receive a get parameter.
 Not a problem, you can see this on the second mapped URL.

 ```javascript
 app.get('/users/:user_id', function(req, res) {